scheuringtamas/scheuringtamas/README.md

 ###

-<p align="left">Hello! 👋<br><br>I am passionate about iOS development and have dedicated myself to creating innovative mobile applications.
-On my GitHub, you'll find a collection of projects that showcase my journey into iOS development.
-These projects highlight my skills in creating elegant, user-friendly mobile experiences.
+<p align="left">Hello! 👋<br><br>I am passionate about software development and have dedicated myself to creating innovative applications.
+On my GitHub, you'll find a collection of projects that showcase my journey into the world of software development.
+These projects highlight my skills in crafting elegant, user-friendly experiences.

 I believe in continuous learning and consistently enhance my knowledge and skills through self-guided study and practical application.
 I enjoy collaborating with fellow developers, exchanging ideas, and contributing to the open-source community.<br><br>Feel free to explore my repositories, provide feedback, or even reach out for collaboration opportunities.
-Together, let's push the boundaries of iOS development and create remarkable applications that enrich people's lives.<br><br></p>
+Together, let's push the boundaries of software development and create remarkable applications that enrich people's lives.<br><br></p>

 Dive into my [Portfolio](https://github.com/scheuringtamas/Portfolio) to discover a range of projects showcasing my skills and creativity.